encodeous/emojipad/README.md

 # EmojiPad

-EmojiPad is an app designed for people who cannot afford Discord Nitro, or ones who want a more refined experience!
+_Designed for people who cannot afford Discord Nitro, or ones who want a more refined experience!_

 ![Screenshot of EmojiPad v3](emojipad.png)

-## Download EmojiPad
+### Using EmojiPad

 - Download the [latest release](https://github.com/encodeous/emojipad/releases) for Windows
+- You can either install EmojiPad with `setup.exe` or run it directly.
+- Click the folder icon to add emojis!
+- You can configure EmojiPad with the gear icon.

+#### First use notes
+- You should restart EmojiPad after changing the emoji folder path, or database path in settings.
+- If there are a lot of emojis, it may take EmojiPad up to a minute to index and build the emoji cache.
+(This also happens if you changes the `Emoji Paste Size`)

 ## What is EmojiPad

-EmojiPad is a highly configurable image clipboard application.
+EmojiPad is a highly configurable emoji clipboard application.
 EmojiPad organizes your favourite emojis together, and provides a lightning-fast search to allow you to find the perfect emoji for any occasion!
 To get started, simply click the folder icon and paste in some emojis.

 ## Features